mylonasc/mylonasc.github.io/README.md

 ### Adding Google Analytics to track page views

 Beautiful Jekyll lets you easily add Google Analytics to all your pages.
-This will let you track all sorts of information about visits to your website, such as how many times each page is viewed and where (geographically) your users come from.
+This will let you track all sorts of information abUA-138241425-1 out visits to your website, such as how many times each page is viewed and where (geographically) your users come from.
 To add Google Analytics, simply sign up to [Google Analytics](https://www.google.com/analytics/) to obtain your Google Tracking ID, and add this tracking ID to the `google_analytics` parameter in `_config.yml`.

 ### Sharing blog posts on social media